RaitisVilums/rv-countries-enc/README.md

 ## Features

-- Search countries by name, language, or region.
+- Search countries by translations.
 - Display detailed information on each country.
 - Population ranking system for countries.
 - Add and manage favorite countries with local storage.
-- Responsive design for mobile and desktop views.

 ## Installation